mohamediliasskaddar/TARL-WEB-/README.md

 For real data examples and templates, check the `/JSON_DB` directory:
 - `test_config.json` – Full test configuration linked to teacher roles and mini-games.
+- `soustraction-mini-games.json` – This JSON file contains the mini-game configurations and templates used for representing multi-step subtraction problems.
+It is the main file used in the app.
 - `miniGames.json` – Definitions of all available mini-games with multilingual metadata and default configs.
 - `users.json` – Sample users from each role (`Principal`, `Administrator`, `Teacher`, `Parent`, and `Student`) linked by `uid` and school.
 - `/mini-games-data/` – Individual JSON files with real game content (e.g., choice questions, number-to-letters mappings, math problems, and matching pairs).